mrgoodsire/AgeofAshes/Session_Notes.md

 ### Shelyn's Smile

-Asemer, and Fable go to sell the Obsidian figurines and the painting.
+Asemar, and Fable go to sell the Obsidian figurines and the painting.

 Armiger Alak just happens to be in the store.